emarsden/pgmacs/README.md

 - The [IvorySQL](https://www.ivorysql.org/) Oracle-compatible flavour of PostgreSQL works perfectly (last tested with version 3.4).

+- The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors,